 Step 8: Add more scans to the document if it’s a multiple page scan, and tap Save when you’re done.

 When your scan is finished, you can still make filter, cropping, or rotating adjustments to it — or trash it.

 Use Continuity Camera

-MacOS and iOS have a Continuity Camera feature you can use to launch and control the camera of your mobile device from your Mac.
-You can use this feature to transfer photos or scans from your phone to an open Mac document easily.
+Both MacOS and iOS have a built-in feature called Continuity Camera, which allows you to manage the camera on your smartphone or mobile device directly from your Mac.
+You can also quickly transfer your photos and scans straight from your device into a document on your computer.

-Continuity Camera operates natively with Finder, Notes, Mail, Messages, TextEdit, Keynote 8.2, Numbers 5.2, and Pages 7.2 or later.
-It’s available with MacOS Mojave and iOS 12 or newer.
+Continuity Camera operates naturally with apps to include Finder, Notes, Mail, Messages, TextEdit, Keynote 8.2, Numbers 5.2, and Pages 7.2 or later.
+It’s available with MacOS Mojave and iOS 12 or more recent models.